-As it has been carefully explained in references \cite{key-7,key-8}, the effects arising from a NLED become quite important in super-strongly magnetized compact objects, such as pulsars, and particular neutron stars.
+As it has been carefully explained in Refs. \cite{key-7} and \cite{key-8}, the effects arising from a NLED become quite important in super-strongly magnetized compact objects, such as pulsars, and particular neutron stars.
 Some examples include the so-called magnetars and strange quark magnetars.
-In particular, NLED modifies in a fundamental basis the concept of Gravitational Redshift as compared to the well stablished method introduced by standard general relativity \cite{key-7}.
-The analysis in reference \cite{key-7} proved that unlike general relativity, where the Gravitational Redshift is independent of any background magnetic field, when a NLED is incorporated into the photon dynamics, an effective Gravitational Redshift appears, which happens to depend decidedly on the magnetic field pervading the pulsar.
-An analogous result has also been obtained in reference \cite{key-8} for magnetars and strange quark magnetars.
+In particular, NLED modifies in a fundamental basis the concept of Gravitational Redshift as compared to the well-established method introduced by standard general relativity \cite{key-7}.
+The analysis in Ref. \cite{key-7} proved that unlike general relativity, where the Gravitational Redshift is independent of any background magnetic field, when a NLED is incorporated into the photon dynamics, an effective Gravitational Redshift appears, which happens to depend decidedly on the magnetic field pervading the pulsar.
+An analogous result has also been obtained in Ref. \cite{key-8} for magnetars and strange quark magnetars.
 The resulting Gravitational Redshift tends to infinity as the magnetic field grows larger \cite{key-7,key-8}, as opposed to the predictions of standard general relativity.

-What it is important for our goal in this Letter is that the Gravitational Redshift of neutron stars is connected to the mass\textendash{}radius relation of the object, see references \cite{key-7,key-8}.
-Thus, NLED effects turn out to be important as regard to the mass-radius relation, and one can also reasonably expect important effects in the case of black holes, where the mass-radius ratio is even more important than for a neutron star.
-Then, from a physical point of view, the formal analysis presented in the Letter displays a correct procedure to estimate the crucial physical properties stemming from NLED effects in presence of super strong magnetic fields.
-In fact, the formal discussion developed in the Letter shows that the quintessential density term permits to construct a model of star supported against self-gravity entirely by radiation pressure.
+What it is important for our goal in this letter is that the Gravitational Redshift of neutron stars is connected to the mass\textendash{}radius relation of the object, see Refs. \cite{key-7} and \cite{key-8}.
+Thus, NLED effects turn out to be important as regard to the mass\textendash{}radius relation, and one can also reasonably expect important effects in the case of black holes, where the mass\textendash{}radius ratio is even more important than for a neutron star.
+Then, from a physical point of view, the formal analysis presented in the letter displays a correct procedure to estimate the crucial physical properties stemming from NLED effects in the presence of super strong magnetic fields.
+In fact, the formal discussion developed here shows that the quintessential density term permits one to construct a model of star supported against self-gravity entirely by radiation pressure.